joeyklee/broc-cli-geo/markdown/01_working_with_geospatial_files.md

 The [Geospatial Data Abstraction Library (GDAL/OGR)](http://www.gdal.org/) is a set of command-line utilities for working with a wide range of different raster and vector geospatial formats.

-The tools are already installed in this lesson, but if you ever need to install them on your own machine you can use:
+**The tools are already installed in this lesson**, but if you ever need to install them on your own machine you can use:

 #### OSX